Top 5 Questions Of Smoking Tri-Tip

 About ten minutes before you're ready to cook, fill your water tank and add your wood, letting the smoke and steam build up right before you toss on your tri-tip.

-When your smoker is at optimal temperature and smokiness, toss on your meat.
+When your smoker is at optimal temperature and smokiness, place tri-tip on the grates.
 Close the lid to trap as much heat in the smoker as possible.
 As you cook, monitor your coals, wood, and water levels, adding more as needed and adjusting the air vents to keep the temperature as consistent as possible.

 You can also take the opportunity to start checking the temperature around the three hour mark.
 You're aiming for something around 130 degrees Fahrenheit at the thickest point.

 Once you've hit the right internal temperature, take your tri-tip off the heat and move it to a plate to rest.
-Tent it with foil and allow it to rest for at least ten minutes if not half an hour (the longer the better when it comes to resting).
+Wrap tri-tip in foil and allow it to rest for at least ten minutes if not half an hour (the longer the better when it comes to resting).